32 Career Overall Rank

 Average prices paid for paintings by Freddie Timms remained around the $5,000-6,000 level between 1998 and 2002.
 However since 2003 there has been a steady rise with all of the artists 20 highest results having been recorded since that time.
 Although only four of the eight works offered in 2002 sold, he has been a far better performer since that time with 87 of the 117 works offered between 2003 and 2010 being successful resulting in a 74% clearance rate.
-Between 2011 and 2015 tyhis fell to 63% with 38 of 60 having sold.
-This is likely to have been due to the release of more appealing works that were commissioned by Kimberley art through auction houses such as Lawson~Menzies prior to 2009 including three of the artists ten best results and eight of his best twenty.
-This began to lower from 2009 onward when a broader range of auction houses began to represent Timms.
-Eight of Timm's highest 20 prices have been established since 2010 though 2015 proved a flat year for the artist with a heafty 21 works offered for sale of which 13 found new homes though none recorded a toip 10 price.
+Between 2011 and 2015 this fell to 63% with 38 of 60 having sold.
+This is likely to have been due to the release of more appealing works that were commissioned by Kimberley art through auction houses such as Lawson~Menzies prior to 2009, including three of the artists ten best results and eight of his best twenty.
+This began to lower from 2009 onward, when a broader range of auction houses began to represent Timms.
+Eight of Timms' highest 20 prices have been established since 2010, though 2015 proved a flat year for the artist with a heafty 21 works offered for sale of which 13 found new homes, though none recorded a top 10 price.

-Overall works by Freddie Timms have steadily improved in value and while they are unlikely to escalate rapidly into the future, this artist continues to produce works of great integrity and interest right up until his passing in 2017, when he had established himself as the most important artist working in the East Kimberley.
+Overall, works by Freddie Timms have steadily improved in value and while they are unlikely to escalate rapidly into the future, Timms continued to produce works of great integrity and interest right up until his passing in 2017, when he had established himself as the most important artist working in the East Kimberley.
 With the demise of Jirruwun arts Freddie's works hve almost completely dried up in the primary market.
 Now principally sourced through the secondary market, his work will endure and steadily gain in status over time.
 It is very likely that due to his recent passing, the works will realise higher prices in the coming years due to their now limited availability.